secrierlab/EMT/README.md

 source("run_hmm.R")
 ```
 The example reported above employs less than 5 min to run on a normal laptop/desktop computer (2.4 GHz Quad-Core Intel Core i5, 8 GB 2133 MHz LPDDR3).
-The expected output file for this toy example are several charts (with the results of the segmentation) and tables. **Note:**, this is toy example, the biological assignments (e.g. pEMT) of the HMM states could be different respect the pan-cancer analysis.
+The expected output file for this toy example are several charts (with the results of the segmentation) and tables.

+**Note:**, this is toy example, the biological assignments (e.g. pEMT) of the HMM states could be different respect the pan-cancer analysis.
 See material and methods for more details.
+**Note:** change the string "EMT-main" to "EMT-EMTquant.v*.*", if you download the data from the "Releases" section (menu on the left of this page)

 **Notes:**:
-- The scripts are able to upload the data (/data) they must to use automatically.
+- The scripts are able to upload the data (in the folder /data) that they must to use automatically.
 - All the output of the scripts are saved in the folder (output_dir)

 ## ReconstructionEMTbulk